-Customer analytics can inform many decisions, from how much money to spend on marketing campaigns to where to improve the sales process.
-But customers have more choices and options than ever before, making it harder and even more critical for businesses to understand exactly what customers want.
+Just as your customers shape every element of your business, so, too, should customer analytics.
+Everything from how much money to spend on marketing campaigns to where to improve the sales process can - and should - benefit from customer analytics.
+Given customers have more choices and options than ever before, it’s critical for businesses to understand exactly what customers want because if they don’t, their competitors will.

-In this piece, we’ll cover what customer analytics is, why it’s important, and how you can leverage it in your organization.
+In this piece, we’ll cover what customer analytics is, the benefits of using it, real-life examples of businesses using customer analytics, and best practices to follow and how you can leverage it in your organization to surprise, delight, and keep customers coming back for more.

-Customer analytics helps you identify and examine patterns in customer behavior.
+Customer analytics helps you identify and examine patterns in customer behavior to find opportunities to improve business outcomes.
+This deep connection to customer outcomes makes customer analytics one of the most valuable fields within business analytics.
 Companies collect vast amounts of data from their customers, but separating the signal from the noise is challenging.
-Customer analytics makes sense of that complex data, providing valuable insights into customer demographics and preferences.
+With customer analytics, organizations can make sense of this complex data, providing valuable insights into customer demographics and preferences, marketing effectiveness, product and pricing preferences, and more.
 Many companies utilize business intelligence tools to collect, process, and analyze customer data across departments.

 Customer analytics can feel abstract without examples, so let’s dive into a few to demonstrate how customer analytics works in practice.